OmarZahed/CryptoChatApp/README.md

 # CRYPTOGRAPHY CW1: SecureChat

 ## Introduction
-**SecureChat** is a cryptographic client-server application designed to ensure secure communication and user authentication using a combination of RSA, AES, and bcrypt cryptographic techniques.
+**SecureChat** is a cryptographic client-server GUI application designed to ensure secure communication and user authentication using a combination of RSA, AES, and bcrypt cryptographic techniques.
 The project focuses on confidentiality, integrity, and authentication of data for secure real-time messaging.

 ## Features
 - **User Authentication**: Secure sign-up and login with password hashing.